helldrum/gemini-cli-no-sec/vibe_code_follow_up/REMOVE_PADDING_AND_NUMEROTATION_ON_MD_RENDERING.md

 ## What worked

-- Identifying the relevant files (`packages/cli/src/ui/utils/MarkdownDisplay.tsx` and `packages/cli/src/ui/utils/CodeColorizer.tsx`).
+- Identifying the relevant files (`packages/cli/src/ui/utils/MarkdownDisplay.tsx`, `packages/cli/src/ui/AppContainer.tsx`, and `packages/cli/src/ui/App.tsx`).
 - Removing the `showLineNumbers` setting from the settings schema, the settings migration, and the tests.
 - Removing the line numbering and extra indentation from the `CodeColorizer.tsx` file.
 - Refactoring the `RenderListItemInternal` component to use a single `Text` component.
+- Fixing the padding issue by setting `SHELL_WIDTH_FRACTION` and `mainAreaWidth` to `1.0` in `AppContainer.tsx` and `width="100%"` in `App.tsx`.
+- Fixing a linting error in `packages/cli/src/ui/components/messages/GeminiMessageContent.tsx`.
+- Resolving the `glob` module not found error.

 ## What didn't work

-- The preflight checks failed due to existing linting issues in the codebase.
-I had to ignore these errors.
+- The preflight checks still fail due to existing linting issues in the codebase's build scripts.
+These errors are unrelated to the padding fix and are likely due to misconfigured ESLint environments for those scripts.
 - The `replace` tool was a bit tricky to use when there were multiple occurrences of the same string in a file.
 I had to use it multiple times to get the desired result.
 - I had some trouble with the JSX syntax when I was removing the `Box` component.
 I had to read the file again to identify the issue and fix it.
 - The build failed because of a JSX error.
 I had to restore the `catch` block and fix the `map` function.